tjwodud04/Books-and-other-stuffs/README.md

 ﻿# CodePractice

-- CodePractice/C/ProgrammingClass/ : Some codes when I had learned Computer Programming Class(undergraduated class)
+- C : Some codes when I had learned Computer Programming Class(undergraduated class)

-- CodePractice/Python : I'm following some python codes written at books.
-Plus, there are some scribbles about collecting data and submodules of konlpy, tensorflow
+- Python : I'm following some python codes written at books.
+Plus, there are some scribbles about collecting data

+- Intersting Papers: here are some papers that I feel interested